Even as historic water levels paralyze Louisiana, more than 500 horses were saved from the flooding that ripped through parishes.

-Efforts to save horses and care for them continue in Louisiana.
+Volunteers continue their efforts to save and care for horses and other animals.
 You can help support the Louisiana State Animal Response Team by making a donation here to the organization.

 Relief efforts during Katrina changed the way animals are rescued in emergencies due to the passage of the Pets Evacuation and Transportation Standards.
 By approving it, Congress compelled rescuers to save animals and their humans at the same time.